-I believe therapy should be practical and strength-based.
-The strengths of the individual, couple or family are the keys to creating change and growth.
-Identifying and building on strengths and what is working are essential to creating sustainable growth and change.
+I believe therapy should be practical and strength based.
+Identifying and building on the strengths of the individuals, couples and families I work with is essential to creating sustainable growth and change.

 I view therapy as a collaboration between myself and my clients.
 You and I will work together to find what works for you in your life.